pleasefindmethis.com

 Questions people ask

-Are private messages always scams?
+Are unsolicited off-platform offers always scams?

-No, but unsolicited private offers for hard-to-find items are risky.
+No, but unsolicited offers for hard-to-find items are risky.
 Treat them as untrusted until proof is public, specific, and verifiable.

 Does pleasefindmethis verify every seller?